ppeddabbu/P2P-File-Sharing/Readme.txt

 Steps to execute the project:

-First place the 'config' file in this file under folder C:/p2p/ which is available in the current directory
+First place the 'config' file under the folder C:/p2p/ (Since I am using hardcoded location, change this if needed)

 Compile steps:
 Go to src directory: